UN: 50 million people lived in 'modern slavery' last year - NewsBreak

 Forced marriage, the report said, is closely tied to “long-established patriarchal attitudes and practices” – while 85 percent of cases were driven by “family pressure.”
 Regarding forced labor, about one in eight of those affected were children and half of those in commercial sexual exploitation.

-“(Modern slavery) is a man-made problem, connected to both historical slavery and persisting structural inequality,” said Grace Forrest, founding director of Walk Free, in a statement, as the ILO chief urged a broader effort to fight it.
+“(Modern slavery) is a man-made problem, connected to both historical slavery and persisting structural inequality,” Walk Free’s Forrest said in a statement, as the ILO chief urged a broader effort to fight it.

 Director-General Guy Rider of the U.N labor agency, which brings together workers, businesses and governments, called for “an all-hands-on-deck approach” and said, “trade unions, employers’ groups, civil society and ordinary people all have critical roles to play.”